 A randomized, open-label, multicenter study of daratumumab subQ versus active monitoring (no study medication) in patients with high-risk SMM.
 Eligible patients (318 y) have had a confirmed diagnosis of SMM for £5 years, have factors indicating a high risk of progression, and have an Eastern Cooperative Oncology Group, or ECOG, performance status of £1, which refers to impact of the disease on the patient's daily living abilities.
 The primary endpoint is PFS as assessed by an independent review committee.
 Secondary endpoints include time to biochemical or diagnostic (SLiM-CRAB) progression, ORR, CRR, duration of and time to response, time to first-line treatment for MM, PFS on first-line treatment for MM, incidence of MM with adverse prognostic features and OS.
-Disease will be evaluated per International Myeloma Working Group, or IMWG, response criteria.
+Disease will be evaluated per IMWG response criteria.
 Up to approximately 360 patients are expected to be randomized (1:1) to the 2 arms.

 Frontline Treatment for Transplant Eligible Patients.
-In addition to the Phase III CASSIOPEIA study of daratumumab in combination with VTd described above, Janssen is currently conducting the Phase II GRIFFIN and Phase III PERSEUS trials to study daratumumab as a frontline treatment, in combination with VRd for patients with MM who are eligible for high dose chemotherapy and stem cell transplant, compared with treatment by VRd alone.
+In addition to the Phase III CASSIOPEIA study of daratumumab in combination with VTd described above, Janssen is currently conducting the Phase II GRIFFIN and Phase III PERSEUS trials to study daratumumab as a frontline treatment, in combination with VRd, for patients with MM who are eligible for high dose chemotherapy and stem cell transplant, compared with treatment by VRd alone and recently announced the Phase III AURIGA trial, which will compare subQ daratumumab in combination with lenalidomide as maintenance treatment in patients with newly diagnosed MM who are MRD positive after frontline ASCT, compared with maintenance treatment by lenalidomide alone.
 In December 2018, Janssen reported preliminary results of the GRIFFIN study at ASH.
 The second phase of the study is currently ongoing and we expect Janssen to release efficacy data for the GRIFFIN study in 2019.
 In addition, the PERSEUS study comparing daratumumab in combination with VRd versus VRd alone as a frontline treatment for newly diagnosed patients with MM is currently ongoing.
-The GRIFFIN and PERSEUS studies are described below.
+The GRIFFIN, PERSEUS and AURIGA studies are described below.